drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/CombineResults.rst

   You will only have the ``combined_results_demultiplexing_summary.tsv`` file if you included demultiplexing softwares.

-Here's a deeper look at the contents of each of these cells:
+Here's a deeper look at the contents of each of these results:

  - ``combined_results.tsv``